 Picking the GR III or the GR III X?

 The GR III series has gradually developed to include the GR III, the GR III X and the GR III Street Edition, as well as the limited run of the GR III X Urban.
 With so many variations of the same system, it might seem tricky to work out which one is the best fit for you.

 Each addition to the range has very little between them in terms of quality, they all use the same 24.24MP APS-C CMOS Sensor with identical processing power.
 This is ideal because it means that part of your decision of which version becomes your go-to street camera is then based purely on your aesthetic style.
 It's rare to get this kind of choice within a camera range, and it's one of the great aspects of the Ricoh GR series that makes it so appealing to so many photographers.

-If you want to stand out from the crowd the GR III Street edition has been designed with a yellow focal ring around the lens setting it apart from the classic GR III.
-And more recently the Ricoh GR III x Urban Edition has been released featuring a blue focal ring.
+If you want to stand out from the crowd the GR III Street Edition has been designed with a yellow focus ring around the lens setting it apart from the classic GR III.
+And more recently the Ricoh GR III x Urban Edition has been released featuring a blue focus ring.

 The major difference between the GR III and GR III X is the lens.
 The GR III has been designed with a 28mm focal length while the GR III X has a larger 40mm equivalent focal length creating a slightly narrower field of view.
 Despite seeming like a potentially small difference, it can be majorly impactful depending on the style of photography you are more inclined to produce.

 Take a closer look at the GR III’s 28mm lens